conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 after adding the `conda_build_config.yaml` file.

-Using `noarch: python` packages, with `python {{ python_min }}` pins in their `test.requires` section, as `donstream` tests can cause failures for the `upstream` package if the Python version required for the test conflicts with `upstream` package's Python version.
+Using `noarch: python` packages, with `python {{ python_min }}` pins in their `test.requires` section, as `downstream` tests can cause failures for the `upstream` package if the Python version required for the test conflicts with `upstream` package's Python version.
 There are two fixes, depending on what is more important.

 1. Constrain the `downstream` tests in the `upstream` package to only run on `python_min`.